Classic Black Finish

 The painted harps come with a bottle of touch-up paint that exactly matches the harp, including a brush in the lid.
 In the event of a large chip, the touch-up paint and the harp could actually be taken in to an automotive body shop for the re-touching.

 There is an additional charge for painting the Superlight Harps™.
 Painting carbon fiber is a surprisingly tricky procedure requiring a number of coats and sanding.
 The beautiful, shiny finish looks so easy, but is really a challenge to achieve.
 The pricing for a painted finish is found on the details page of each model or on our complete Heartland Harps Price List.

 We can create a harp with just about any design one can imagine.
 This option is available on all models, and is applied over any Painted or Classic Black finish.
 You would supply us with the general design, and we work with you and our artist to create the custom, hand-painted design to your specifications.
 Depending on the complexity and size of the design, custom artwork fees range from $300–$2,000 US, or higher (in addition to the paint or wood grain finish fee).
 See more details and examples in the article Creating the Dream Harp.

-One of the advantages of the painted harps is that we can also add artwork in the form of stencils, done in your choice of color.
-The two best websites for finding possible artwork patterns are;
+One addition we can do on any of the harps, black or painted, is that we can also add artwork in the form of stencils, done in your choice of color (most commonly in gold to match the hardware).

 The one thing to keep in mind when looking at the possibilities is to minimize the number of ‘orphans’ in the stencil.
 These are areas where the background is completely surrounded by the black or painted surface.
-These are common in, say, a field of grass and flowers, where the grass is long and overlapping, or on many complex celtic artwork.
-Below are 3 samples, ranging from difficult (and expensive) grass and flowers, to an easier flowing pattern, to an easy solid pattern.
+These are common in, for instance, a field of grass and flowers, where the grass is long and overlapping, or in most complex Celtic artwork.
+Below are three samples, ranging from difficult (and more expensive) grass and flowers, to an easier flowing pattern, to an easy solid pattern.
 All of these would look beautiful on any harp, but would vary widely in price.